-Killam's primary measure of capital management is the total debt to total assets ratio.
+Killam's primary measure of capital management is the total debt as a percentage of total assets ratio.
 Killam's strategy, as outlined in the operating policies of its DOT, is for its overall indebtedness not to exceed 70% of total assets.
-However, Killam's long-term target is to manage overall indebtedness to be below 50%.
-The calculation of the total debt to total assets is summarized as follows:
+The calculation of total debt as a percentage of total assets is summarized as follows: